any-docs/css/content/guides/containment/using/index.md

 ### `contain` values

 There are four types of containment: layout, paint, size, and style.
-Use the {{cssxref("contain")}} property to specify the type or types you want to apply to an element by including any combination of these types.
+Use the `contain` property to specify the type or types you want to apply to an element by including any combination of these types.

 #### Layout containment